-Portfolio of Evidence / Practice Portfolio
+Portfolio of Evidence / Practice Portfolio/Reflective Journal

-Some of the courses require students to present a Portfolio of Evidence/Practice Portfolio which is a formative type of assessment.
+Some of the courses require students to present a Portfolio of Evidence/Practice Portfolio or a Reflective Journal which are formative types of assessment.

-The Portfolio of Evidence confirms the knowledge, understanding and skills learnt in each unit.
+The Portfolio/ Reflective Journal confirms the knowledge, understanding, and skills learned in each unit.
 It may be in electronic or paper format.

-Learning Works' lecturers will provide guidance on how to compile the portfolio of evidence and how to show practical achievement and understanding of the knowledge to successfully complete the unit.
+Learning Works' lecturers will provide guidance on how to compile the portfolio of evidence/ reflective journal(s) and how to show practical achievement and understanding of the knowledge to successfully complete the unit.

-Evidence in the portfolio may take the following forms:
+Evidence in the portfolio/journal may take the following forms:

 - Written questions

 - Oral questions

 - Assignments

 - Case studies

 - Observed work

 - Evidence of prior learning or attainment

+- Report/s

-The Practice Portfolio may also include a written assessment as evidence of knowledge, understanding and skills learnt.
+The Practice Portfolio may also include a written assessment as evidence of knowledge, understanding, and skills learned.